 Ready to make an impact?

 High school seniors who wish to pursue a Bachelor of Science in Nursing (BSN) from South Dakota State University have the option to apply for the Direct Admit program.
 The Direct Admit program guarantees admission into the professional nursing major, prior to the competitive selection process, for students who meet specific, pre-established criteria.
-Students who do not meet the criteria for the Direct Admit program can apply for admission to the professional nursing major as part of a competitive application process, as long as all application requirements have been met.
+Students who do not meet the criteria for the Direct Admit program can apply for admission to the professional nursing major as part of a competitive application process, as long as all eligibility requirements have been met.

 Selection criteria for the Direct Admit program